 PAYMENT, TECHNOLOGY & LAW

 We’re the brains behind PAYMENT.TECHNOLOGY.LAW.
-A team of lawyers from Annerton law firm in Berlin, Luxembourg and Munich as well as other payment and FinTech enthusiasts.
+A team of lawyers from Annerton law firm in Berlin, Frankfurt a.
+M., Luxembourg and Munich as well as other payment and FinTech enthusiasts.
 At PayTechLaw we report on legal topics, issues and challenges regarding payment, banking, technology, tax and law.

 We are tech nerds and early adopters of new technologies.
 We believe in the enormous potential inherent in technologies such as artificial intelligence, distributed ledger technology and identity technology.
 However, the transition to a digital age also requires a certain amount of trust in and a responsible use of new technologies.
 Legislators address these challenges by providing a regulatory framework.
 In an ideal world, this results in a level playing field for all market participants.

 We help market participants to understand the regulatory framework as an opportunity and not just as a burden.
 With our blog posts and podcasts, we promote this understanding by presenting complex legal issues in language easily understandable by market participants.
 In addition to the legal and industry-specific issues, we are also familiar with the market environment, products and market developments.
 We believe that you cannot solve everything on your own.
 This is why we work hand in hand with the best specialists in the industry – across different law firms, national borders and industry groups.
 We are dialogue partners of decision-makers from politics as well as business and maintain close contact with supervisory authorities, industry experts and associations.

 We ask the right questions, offer solutions and do not accept that everything is cast in stone.
 We want to pave the way for a digital future and a R/Evolution of the payment, banking and FinTech industry.

 We are your partners, not just consultants.
 We are PAYMENT.TECHNOLOGY.LAW.